 Ultimately, the Galerkin projection not only enables the construction of solutions for general wall-bounded flows but also enhances the capability of variational optimisation.
 Coupled with its robustness to initial conditions, the improved convergence makes the method more practical both as a stand-alone solver and as a preconditioning step for root-finding approaches.
 The ability to truncate the modal basis further extends applicability to larger problems than are typically tractable with global solvers.

 The projected variational optimiser presented in this work has two primary limitations.
 The most immediate is its high memory requirement for storing the high-dimensional state vector, which can become prohibitive for extending this method to fully three-dimensional turbulent flows.
-A promising path to mitigate this is leveraging parallel computing architectures, for which this framework is exceptionally well-suited since unlike traditional DNS the optimisation can be parallelised in the temporal dimension in addition to the spatial ones.
+A promising path to mitigate this is leveraging parallel computing architectures, for which this framework is exceptionally well-suited since, unlike traditional direct numerical simulation of turbulence, the optimisation can be parallelised in the temporal dimension in addition to the spatial ones.
 A highly parallel implementation of the methodology would also permit an investigation into so-called ``quasi-trajectories'' from \citet{burton2025} for turbulent flows.
+These quasi-trajectories would constitute very low-order representations of the flow, similar in spirit to those explored by \citet{li2025}.
+However, whereas \citet{li2025} considered cases where the final objective was driven to very small values, sometimes near machine precision, the quasi-trajectories discussed by \citet{burton2025} would not aim to satisfy the low-order projection of the governing equations to such an extent.
 The second, more fundamental limitation is the efficacy of the resolvent basis being intrinsically linked to the chosen base flow.
-Determining a general principle for selecting the most effective base flow to yield useful, dynamically relevant modes requires extra investigation and represents a crucial direction for future work.
+Determining a general principle for selecting the most effective base flow to yield useful, dynamically relevant modes requires extra investigation and represents an important direction for future work.